 Lastly: Don't Be Afraid to Invest in Markets Where You Don't Live

-Buying an investment property can be a little daunting for the uninitiated, but modern tools are making it more practical and accessible than ever.
+Buying a residential income property can be a little daunting for the uninitiated, but modern tools are making it more practical and accessible than ever.
 If the thought of vetting property managers and researching “fundamentals that drive single-family rental investment” make your eyes glaze over, take advantage of game-changing platforms like Roofstock that streamline the process and do a lot of the legwork for you.

 At Roofstock, we research and identify interesting rental markets, provide a proprietary Neighborhood Rating, and certify rental homes on our marketplace by providing a diligence vault with important things like property inspection reports, independent valuation estimates and tenant payment history.
 We even connect you with vetted property managers who handle the day-to-day management on your behalf…and much more!

-You might not be able to purchase an investment property where you live, but that doesn’t mean you can’t start building long-term wealth and diversifying your portfolio with rental property in a different part of the country.
+You might not be able to purchase a residential income property where you live, but that doesn’t mean you can’t start building long-term wealth and diversifying your portfolio with rental property in a different part of the country.
 Many of the homes on Roofstock can be purchased for as little as $25k down, and more than 90% of our retail buyers are confidently buying investment homes that are more than 500 miles from where they live!